MerlinBrasil/dztools/README.md

 The plugin stores its logs to dztools/dzplugin/logs/dzplugin.log(the default log level is *info*).
 If you encounter problems open dztools/dzplugin/log4j2.xml for configuring the log level.
 Then change the log level for the file dzplugin-appender to *debug* and save the file.
 A new Zorro session will now produce a more verbose dzplugin.log file which you can use to report errors.

+You can also change the log level for the Dukascopy via dztools/dzplugin/log4j.properties.

+## dzconverter usage

+This little command line tool allows you to convert *.bi5 Dukascopy history files to the *.bar file format of Zorro.

+**Read these steps carefully, otherwise you run the risk of losing your .cache files!!!**

+1.)
+Open dztools/dzconverter/